Should I get out of debt before I retire? It’s one of the more common questions I get when I meet with people getting closer to retirement.

 Should I Get Out of Credit Card Debt Before I Retire?

 Now, if let’s say we’re dealing with credit card debt instead of a mortgage.
 The interest rate on the revolving credit card balance is 15%.
 Prioritizing paying this debt off before retirement sounds much more reasonable when considering the opportunity cost.
 Paying off credit card debt to help you get out of debt before you retire is a good decision.

 I was recently at a luncheon hosted by the Financial Planning Association in Kansas City, and the speaker, Greg Geisler, is a professor of accounting at Indiana University.
 He is a CPA who also holds a PhD.
 One of the topics he spoke about was the most tax-efficient order to invest and pay down debts.
 This order needs to be adjusted based on each person’s individual goals and risk tolerance, but paying off high-interest debt was one of the highest priority items.
 In fact, paying off moderate interest rate debt was still ahead of making a contribution to a taxable brokerage account.
 Interestingly enough, paying off low-interest rate debt was not on the list at all.

 So, Should I Get Out of Debt Before I Retire?

 There’s no clear rule of thumb for the question of whether or not you should pay off debt.
 It does depend on several factors.
 Consider your opportunity cost, any tax implications, and your cash flow projections in retirement, among other things.

 As always, our advisors would be happy to sit down and analyze a debt-payoff strategy with you, customized to your comprehensive financial plan.
-You can fill out the form below or give us a call at 913-393-1000 to request a meeting with a financial planner.
+You can schedule a complimentary consultation below or give us a call at 913-393-1000 to request a meeting with a financial planner.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.